HeorhiiS/Network-everything/Light Cube/Light Cube.md

 1. on MKR1000 that receives teh signal and controls the values 2 On a PC, on a website buttons made with basic html that tell the direction of rotation
-(RGB LED values are stored in 16 separate arrays) Pressing the button will cause the program to change values in all array along the side
+(RGB LED values are stored in 16 separate variables) Pressing the button will cause the program to change values in all array along the side